hyosung11/Launch-School/journal.md

 10:04 Trying to disable extensios that code complete or suggest, but can't figure it out.

 10:22 I think I found and disabled the extensions that I want to disable, but I will restart now.

+12:37 Back from anniversary brunch and dunkin' donuts. ready to program more.

+13:24 Finished Flowchart Assignment.